mykespb/capitals/README.md

 dropdata()
 numer.restart()

-To add data to DB, comment ouyt the variant with numer.rebase()
+To add data to DB, comment out the variant with numer.rebase()

-The system sqlite3 database in root directory is used, it is not good generally.
+The system sqlite3 database in root directory is used, it is not good generally, but works well for single-time test task.